-Salin Kongpakpaisarn is a Thai-qualified lawyer based in the Bangkok office.
+Salin Kongpakpaisarn is a Thai-qualified lawyer based in the Bangkok office of Nagashima Ohno & Tsunematsu.
 She is experienced in a wide range of projects and commercial transactions, with an emphasis on corporate/M&A, competition law and general commercial law.